What Is Phylum Protozoa? Classification, Characters, Example

 • These organisms have many chromatophores and are yellow to brown.

-• The reserved food in these is starch or oil or both.
+• The reserved food in these is starch oi,l, or both.

-• Stigma is present in these and there are also two contractile vacuoles.
+• Stigma is present in these, and there are two contractile vacuoles.

 Examples – Noctiluca, Ceratium, and Gymnodinium.